Why Do You Need To Delete Partitions On Disk?

 Solid State Drives (SSDs) are now very popular nowadays and are widely applied to computers as the replacement for traditional hard drives.
 In case you need to clear SSD, you can try the newly developed feature, “Secure Erase SSD”, on AOMEI Partition Assistant.
 Now, I’ll show you the detailed steps of using this feature.

 To Clear SSD Disk:

-Step1.
-Connect the SSD will be deleted partition from to a Windows 7 based computer.
+Step1: Connect the SSD from which partitions will be deleted to a pc.

-Step2.
-Launch AOMEI Partition Assistant.
-Right click the SSD and choose “SSD Secure Erase”.
-A notice will come out afterwards.
+Step2: Launch AOMEI Partition Assistant, right click the SSD and choose “SSD Secure Erase and a notice will come out afterwards.

-Step3.
-Choose the SSD.
-Here takes my Toshiba SSD for example.
-It is Disk 1 with 60GB storage.
+Step3: Choose the SSD and here takes my Toshiba SSD as an example and it is Disk 1 with 60GB storage.

 *How to Perform a Hot Swap?